 Camping nearby: Just 1 mile from Balanced Rock is an amazing campground that is completely free!
 There are 6 campsites along the river in a small gorge.
 There is lots of greenery, birds (and bugs), and it is a really gorgeous setting.
 There are clean pit toilets, carports, picnic tables, fire rings and grills.

-There is not much to the town, there are some sites around Twin Falls that you can't miss while in Idaho.
-If needed, you don't have to stay the night.
+There is not much to the town, there are some sites around Twin Falls that you can’t miss while in Idaho.
+If you’re in time crunch (or just want to get out of the city), you don’t have to stay the night.
 These attractions can be seen within a couple of hours.

 Shoshone Falls: Known as the “Niagara Falls of the West”, this gigantic waterfall is tucked deep in the Snake River canyon.
 It’s a $3 fee per vehicle, but totally worth it.
 You can walk out on to a platform and feel the power of the falls as it sprays you in the face.
 The park itself has a couple shaded areas that would be perfect for a picnic.